haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Halfling, stout
 Human
 Tiefling
-       Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 174

 The reincarnated creature recalls its former life and experiences.
 It retains the capabilities it had in its original form, except it exchanges its original race for the new one and changes its racial traits accordingly.
 Remove Curse
 3rd-­‐‑level abjuration